OmonovSardorbek/Laravel-API-CRUD-With-Authentication/README.md

 ### Step 7:

 Use Postman to test the API for the register, login and logout process.
-The working API routes are- Register
+The working API routes are:

+Register

 ```